OtabekAz/qa5-project/_DOCS/user/homepage.md

 **URL:** https://app.pasv.us/

 The **purpose of the page** is to introduce registered and unregistered users to the main idea of a project _PASV_.
-It is a course that enables a user to study the programming and implement knowledge in a sequential, interactive, and challenging ways.
+It is a course that enables a user to study the programming and QA basics, and implement knowledge in a sequential, interactive, and challenging ways.

 **HEADER**

-**Login and Register buttons** are available and active for both registered and unregistered users.
+**Login and Register buttons** are available and active for unregistered users.
  It is possible to come back to the homepage from different parts of the application by clicking on **Progress Monitor** button.